 We'll talk about that more in this article.

-First, here are the top 6 reasons why I think good luxury pens are actually worth buying:
+First, here are the top 6 reasons why I think good expensive pens are actually worth buying:

 - Luxury pens last longer.